Haschtl/ModernWebsocketClient/README.md

 - Download the latest version for your system in the Release-Section
 - Soon there will be an Android-App in the PlayStore
-- This app is also hosted on firebase: [https://modern-websocket-client.web.app](WebsocketClient WebApp)
+- This app is also hosted on firebase: [WebsocketClient WebApp](https://modern-websocket-client.web.app)

 ## Setup this project